 It is a compression of the sciatic nerve that generally passes just below the lower border of the pyramidal.
 For some people, the sciatic nerve passes through the pyramidal muscle and is more likely to be compressed by the latter.

 What treatment can you get?

-When suffering from pyramidal syndrome, sitting and squatting becomes painful, affecting walking and most physical and sports activities.
-Therefore, it is important to see a doctor at the first sign and establish a consistent muscle strengthening program.
+When suffering from the pyramidal syndrome, sitting and squatting becomes painful, affecting walking and most physical and sports activities.
+Therefore, seeing a doctor at the first sign and establishing a consistent muscle strengthening program is essential.

-In fact, a study has shown that this syndrome could be the result of a weakness of the hip abductors, hence the interest in using a qualified sports trainer who can tailor a 100% personalized and safe sports program.
+A study has shown that this syndrome could result from a weakness of the hip abductors, hence the interest in using a qualified sports trainer who can tailor a 100% personalized and safe sports program.
 Find a coach.